luxonis/depthai-experiments/gaze-estimation/README.md

 # Gaze estimation

-This example demonstrates how to run 3 stage inference on DepthAI using Gen2 Pipeline Builder
+This example demonstrates how to run 3 stage inference on DepthAI using Gen2 Pipeline Builder.

-Origina OpenVINO demo, on which this example was made, is [here](https://github.com/LCTyrell/Gaze_pointer_controller)
+Origina OpenVINO demo, on which this example was made, is [here](https://github.com/LCTyrell/Gaze_pointer_controller).

 ## Demo